 Tips: Always putting your baby in the crib for sleeping will help signal to the infant that this is the place for sleep.
 Keep in mind, though, it may take a few weeks for your baby’s brain to signal the difference between night and day.
 Unfortunately, there are no tricks to speed this up except to be as consistent in your routine as possible.

-This article is sponsored by Infantino Enterprise.
+This post is brought to you by Infantino Enterprise.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.